 Gail Gensler at NW Children's Environmental Health Forum

-This partnership explores the emerging science on environmental health, justice and education relevant to people living in Washington State.
-CHE-Washington’s current focus is on Children’s Environmental Health issues.
+This partnership explores the emerging science on environmental health, justice and education relevant to people living in Washington State with a special focus on children’s environmental health issues.
 We provide a space for health professionals, scientists, researchers, community groups, government agents and health-affected individuals and families to connect, share and discuss new research findings, prevention strategies and interventions on a wide range of environmental drivers of health and disease outcomes relevant to the children.
-We do this by hosting in-person meetings and conference calls featuring new research that our Washington partners might find important and by distributing influential research articles online.
+You can participate in this partnership through both the ScienceServ and by attending monthly meetings.

 The ScienceServ is moderated by Lorelei Walker, PhD, MPH, CHE’s program manager.